San Sebastian Cathedral (Bacolod)

-The San Sebastian Cathedral is a late 19th-century church in Bacolod, Negros Occidental in the Philippines.
-It is the seat of the Roman Catholic Diocese of Bacolod.
+San Sebastian Cathedral is a late 19th-century Roman Catholic church in Bacolod, Negros Occidental in the Philippines.
+It is the seat of the Diocese of Bacolod.

 History

 A small village inhabited by Malayans called Magsungay was placed under the protection of St. Sebastian by early Christian missionaries during the 1700s.
 This village was later came to be known as San Sebastian de Magsungay and was put under the governance of Bernardo de los Santos, the village's first gobernadorcillo.
 Due to widespread Moro pirate attacks, the people of Magsungay moved to a new settlement upon the hilly terrain called bakólod, the precursor of the modern-day city of Bacolod.
 In 1806, Fr.
 Leon Pedro was appointed as its first parish priest.
 Years later, Fr.
 Gonzaga, a young priest from Barcelona, would envision the construction of the San Sebastian Church.

+On October 16, 2025, the venerated painting of Virgen Sang Barangay was pontifically crowned.